jk619/prfVista/README.md

 # prfVista
 A small respository to call pRF functions in vistasoft without the need to set up vistasoft-specific data structures and session files.
-The assumption is that the fMRI time series are in MATLAB format, and the stimulus file is also in MATLAB format.
+The assumption is that the fMRI time series and stimulus apertures are in MATLAB format.

 Examples: